heyfixit/arduino_step_sensor/README.md

 # arduino_step_sensor
-programs and information related to creating a pressure sensitive step sensor with an arduino
+sketches related to creating a pressure sensitive step sensor with an arduino